glamboyosa/bubba-server/README.md

 # Bubba - A Wordle Clone

-This is the Elixir, Phoenix server powering Bubba.
+This is the [Elixir](https://elixir-lang.org/), [Phoenix](https://www.phoenixframework.org/) server powering Bubba.
 It is responsible for handling all the logic.

+The UI client can be found [here](https://github.com/glamboyosa/bubba-ui)

 ## Getting Started